DumbTechLion/Aspear/README.md

 3. Redeploy.

 To check if everything worked, you should be able to see the new secrets on your new Aspire container.

+## Troubleshoot
+### Deprecation warnings as errors when starting AppHost
+This error is due to a common package deprecation since node 21.

+Use nvm to target node 20 in your IDE terminal.
+It will take the latest node 20.